layershift/kb-layershift/pages/03.enscale/02.backups/02.logical-backups-for-enscale-cloud-servers/docs.en.md

 ### Tips and recommendations

 * **Create logical backups as infrequently as possible** as they can use a lot of server resources (CPU / RAM / Disk I/O) which can increase your cloudlet usage and negatively impact your application’s performance.
-* **Store logical backups locally** in your Jelastic environment wherever possible as our filesystem backups will reliably take a copy of these (within a maximum of 6 hours of the backup file appearing, retained for 14 more days after you delete the backup file).
+* **Store logical backups locally** in your Enscale environment wherever possible as our filesystem backups will reliably take a copy of these (within a maximum of 6 hours of the backup file appearing, retained for 14 more days after you delete the backup file).
-* **Rotate your logical backups** to minimise the amount of diskspace consumed by your Jelastic servers and keep your costs low.
+* **Rotate your logical backups** to minimise the amount of diskspace consumed by your Enscale environment and keep your costs low.
 * Identify the **most appropriate backup method** for each aspect of your application rather than just the easiest to implement – it will save you time over the longer term.
 * Consider the **difference between ‘hot’** backup methods (e.g. taking a backup while the database server is running) **and ‘cold’ backup methods** (e.g. taking a backup while the DB server is stopped) as the optimal method can vary depending on the type of database server used, how it’s configured and your business needs.
 * **Only create logical backups of business critical data** (reduced resource consumption, faster backups).